All Episodes

 Would somebody tell me where you have strengthened the U.S. economy in the long term?

-I never questioned him.
+They never question him.

-What do you mean strengthen the economy long term?
+What do you mean, strengthen the economy long term?

 Hundreds of Republican ideas?